 Learn More About Prime Time

-PRIME TIME® is offered by the Michigan Humanities Council in cooperation with the Louisiana Endowment for the Humanities, and with support from the National Endowment for the Humanities, the American Library Association, and additional corporate and private sponsors.
+PRIME TIME® is offered by the Michigan Humanities in cooperation with the Louisiana Endowment for the Humanities, and with support from the National Endowment for the Humanities, the American Library Association, and additional corporate and private sponsors.

-Applications are due to the Michigan Humanities Council by May 1, 2015.
+Applications are due to the Michigan Humanities by May 1, 2015.
 Click here to learn more and apply.